 The other Transforming thru Tango I have been developing for as long as I have been teaching; however, it was in 2008 that I gave it a name and separated it out from my regular classes.
 Itfocuses on the issues & fears that come up for people when they start to learn to dance.

 In March of 2010 I started training as a Feldenkrais practitioner and graduated in October 2012.
-It is a 4-year program, which I did in 3 years down in Seattle.
+It is a 4-year program, which I did in 3 years in Seattle.
 I started “practising” on friends and family from the very start.
 I averaged 150 FI lessons (Functional Integration) between training segments.
 My trainers were astonished!
 I knew this work would change my life and I just had to keep learning.

 I have been collecting and selling art & working with artists most of my adult life.
 It wasn’t until November of 2011 when artist Sheila Norgate put up a blank canvas and said “just throw some paint on it”.
 Well, … I had no idea that was the beginning of a whole new career.

 I work with acrylics on canvas … and I love everything about it.
 I love using palette knives to create rich textures; rags to create moods & contrast; brushes to … well, the rest!